Rights of a union official while on site

 Responsibilities of a union official while on site

-- the route they should take to access rooms or areas in which interviews or discussions with employees are to be held under section 492 of the FW Act.
+- about the route they should take to access rooms or areas in which interviews or discussions with employees are to be held under section 492 of the FW Act.

 Union officials must also produce their authority documents for inspection:

 - when requested to do so by the occupier of the premises or an affected employer